S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-scm">Sociocratic Circle-Organisation Method (SCM)</dt>
 <dd>An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.</dd>

+<dt id="entry-standard-constraint">Standard Constraint</dt>
+<dd>A constraint that affects several domains (e.g. all sales teams, an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, a business models, or an organization-wide rule).</dd>

 <dt id="entry-strategy">Strategy</dt>